actions-workshop/deployment-environment/README.md

    4. It assigns a **Role** that contains all permissions to deploy a Azure Web App to the Service Principal for the given ReosourceGroup
    5. It writes the variables `AZ_RESOURCE_GROUP` and the `AZ_CLIENT_ID` into the repositorie's action variables

-Once done, the participants can use the `deploy` workflow in their repository to deploy to the created environment.
+Once done, the participants can just easily use the [./resources/deploy-action.yml](./resources/deploy-action.yml) workflow in their repository to deploy to the created environment.